 - Green chilli adds a moderate heat.
 You can switch this for chilli powder or reduce or omit the chilli if you are sensitive to spice.

-🧑🍳 Butternut Squash & Chickpea Curry In 5 Simple Steps
+🧑🍳 Butternut Squash Curry In 5 Simple Steps

-1. Bake the squash in the oven or air fryer
+1. Roast the butternut squash in the oven or air fryer

-Oven: Heat your oven to 200C of 400F.
-Place the butternut squash pieces into a baking dish.
+Oven: Heat your oven to 200C or 400F.
+Place the butternut squash pieces on a baking sheet.
 Add olive oil and salt and mix with your hands until the squash pieces are evenly coated.
-Bake for 25-35 minutes, turning halfway until the squash pieces start to brown, and you can easily put a fork through them.
+Bake for 25-35 minutes, turning halfway until the cubed butternut squash pieces start to brown, and you can easily put a fork through them.

-Top tip: cooking times can vary depending on your oven or air fryer.
+Top tip: roasting times can vary depending on your oven or air fryer.
 Check on the pieces every 10 minutes and turn regularly to ensure the butternut squash roasts evenly and does not burn.
 The butternut squash is done when it is brown and you can easily get a fork through it.
-If in doubt taste a piece to check.
+If in doubt, taste a piece to check.

 2. Fry the onion, garlic, ginger and chilli

-Place a large frying pan or Dutch oven on a medium heat, add oil and gently fry the onion, garlic and ginger for around 5 minutes until the onion is translucent.
+Place a Dutch oven or large skillet over medium heat, add oil and gently fry the onion, garlic and ginger for around 5 minutes until the onion is translucent.

 3. Toast the peanuts